Tuesday, October 23, 2012

 Tuesday, July 3, 2012

-Nature-Sufficient Syndrome
+Adult ADHD and Nature-Sufficient Syndrome

 My husband (pictured above, with San Francisco in the background; more photos below) and I had just parked the car last Sunday and were headed for the trail on San Bruno Mountain when I remembered, "Oh!
 My first-Tuesday blog post is due this week.
 What shall I write about?"

-"Well," he said, following close behind, "you could write about how most of us are too attached to our electronic screens and devices.
-And how the industry is exploiting human vulnerabilities."
 This came as welcome news, especially since it wasn't that long ago that between the two of us, it was only me issuing frequent warnings about "cyber addiction" in our house and in society.
 A great uncontrolled experiment is being conducted our collective brain, and aside from a few researchers raising the alarm, few seem to care.

-My husband was an early adapter of personal digital devices, being one of the first Apple Newton users and buying each successive iteration.
 When we finally purchased a flat-screen HD TV, the effect on him of watching even mediocre commercials was impressive: lounging on the sofa almost slack-jawed and reminding me of a listless opium-den habitué.
 The rapture lasted only a few weeks, though.
 Then one night I noticed him looking at my iPad while watching TV.
-Did I mention that we live smack-dab in Silicon Valley, where the ante is constantly being upped in the digital-distraction game?

 Tuesday, June 5, 2012